This is the documentation for Feel, the best way to add game feel to your game, available on Unity's Asset Store.

 Can I import FEEL into other MoreMountains assets?

 If you’re using the Corgi Engine, Infinite Runner Engine, Nice Touch or TopDown Engine, they already include MMFeedbacks and MMTools (or parts of them), the two main components of FEEL, so importing FEEL on top is usually not needed.
 If you decide to do so, some of the common libraries may be out of sync.
-Make sure you always remove the oldest ones, import the new ones, and be prepared to refactor a few things.
+Make sure you always remove the oldest ones (remove the Feel folder if you had one, remove the MMFeedbacks and MMTools folders if you had them), import the new ones, and be prepared to refactor a few things.
 You can also simply uncheck the common libraries folders on import.
 Or just wait a little while for the next engine update.

 Note that if you plan on using it with Highroad Engine, you’ll likely have some refactor to do, which isn’t recommended if you’re new to C#.
 They have some libraries in common and they’re out of sync at the moment.
 That will be fixed in upcoming updates to these two assets.